jcsec-security/jcsec-security/README.md

 📫 **Looking for someone to audit your Smart Contract**? 📫
 * Drop a line to **[@jcr_auditor](https://t.me/jcr_auditor)** in Telegram or email me at **jc@jcsec.io**

 Breaking things professionally since early 2016.
-My whole career has been focused on offensive security and pentesting of "traditional" stuff like web, mobile or cloud but since 2021 I have been working full-time as Smart Contract auditor.
-At the moment, my deepest expertise lies within **CosmWasm/Rust**.
+My whole career has been focused on offensive security and pentesting of "traditional" stuff like web, mobile, or cloud but since 2021 I have been working full-time as a Smart Contract auditor.

-Since 2022 I have been **teaching** a couple of **Solidity/EVM** security courses of my creation to 🌱beginner blockchain developers🌱
+Since 2022 I have been **teaching** a couple of **Solidity/EVM** security courses of my creation to 🌱beginner blockchain developers🌱.

 Current expertise:
-- CosmWasm (Rust) ⚡⚡⚡⚡⚡
+- CosmWasm (Rust) [⚡⚡⚡⚡⚡]
-- Solidity/EVM    ⚡⚡⚡
+- Solidity/EVM &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[⚡⚡⚡ 🪲 🪲]
-- NEAR (Rust)     ⚡

 ---